 We need your presence.
-By coming together in worship, family gatherings, and service to community you help create a dynamic spiritual home that will light up our lives and the community at large.
+By coming together in worship, family gatherings, and service to the community, you help create a dynamic spiritual home that will light up our lives and the community at large.

 Bringing your ideas and energy to bear.
-Consider all of the ways for active involvement: fellowship events, music, service to community, stewardship, community outreach, organizing worship, Spiritual Exploration and more.
+Consider all of the ways for active involvement: fellowship events, music, service to the community, stewardship, community outreach, organizing worship, Spiritual Exploration, and more.

 The Unitarian Universalist Fellowship of Lake Norman’s strength and purpose is no greater than the strength and purpose brought to it by its members.
 We would love to have you with us.

 Steps to Membership

 We welcome into membership anyone 16 years and older who subscribes to our UUFLKN mission and the Principles and Purposes of the UUA.